Thisted Municipality

-Thisted municipality is a municipality (Danish: kommune) in North Jutland Region, Denmark.
-The municipality covers an area of 1,072 km², and has a total population of 43,089 (2022).
+Thisted Municipality (Thisted Kommune) is a kommune in North Jutland Region, Denmark.
+The municipality covers an area of 1,072 km², and has a total population of 42,698 (2025).
 The main town and the site of its municipal council is the town of Thisted.

 On 1 January 2007 Thisted municipality was, as the result of Kommunalreformen ("The Municipal Reform" of 2007), merged with Hanstholm and Sydthy municipalities to form a new Thisted municipality.

 Locations

 Thy

 Thisted municipality is roughly identical with the traditional district of Thy, except that the municipality includes a small portion of the district Hanherred, but not the southernmost peninsula of Thy, Thyholm.

+Potential name change

+In November 2023, the municipal council voted, by 17 to 10, to advance with a proposal to change the name of the municipality to Thy Municipality.
+The next step is to have a feel among the citizens to see whether it should be changed.
+A final decision is set to take place on February 27, 2024.

 Politics

 Municipal council

 Thisted's municipal council consists of 27 members, elected every four years.

 Below are the municipal councils elected since the Municipal Reform of 2007.